-- Purpose, goals, and objectives. - Review of relevant literature. - Detailed description of research design and methods, such as research questions, hypotheses, description of sample, and analysis plan. - Planned Scholarly Products (See Goals, Objectives, Deliverables, and Expected Scholarly Products under Program-Specific Information, above, for a discussion of expected scholarly products. - Implications for criminal justice policy and practice in the United States. - Management plan and organization. - Plan for Dissemination to Broader Audiences (if applicable to the proposed project).
-Applicants should identify plans (if any) to produce or to make available to broader interested audiences such as criminal/juvenile justice practitioners or policymakers summary information from the planned scholarly products of the proposed project (such as summaries of articles in peer-reviewed scientific journals), in a form designed to be readily accessible and useful to those audiences.
+- Purpose, goals, and objectives. - Review of relevant literature. - Detailed description of project design and methods, such as research questions and measurement or analysis plan, types of sentinel events to be reviewed, and implementation plan for conducting reviews. - Planned Scholarly and/or Practitioner-Oriented Products (See Goals, Objectives, Deliverables, and Expected Scholarly and/or Practitioner-Oriented Products under Program-Specific Information, above, for a discussion of expected products - Implications for criminal justice policy and practice in the United States. - Management plan and organization. - Plan for Dissemination to Broader Audiences. (if applicable to the proposed project).
+Applicants should identify plans (if any) to produce or to make available to broader interested audiences such as criminal/juvenile justice practitioners or policymakers summary information from any planned scholarly products of the proposed project (such as summaries of articles in peer-reviewed scientific journals), in a form designed to be readily accessible and useful to those audiences.
 (Such dissemination might include, for example, trade press articles and webinars.)